McPixeI/react-reddit-app/README.md

 ## Setup and running the app

-1. Take a copy of .env.local.example and re-name to .env.local
+1. Take a copy of .env.example and re-name to .env.local
 2. Start the project using `npm run start` or `npm start`

 ## Author